IngoMeyer441/simple-term-menu/README.md

   --multi_select_cursor_style MULTI_SELECT_CURSOR_STYLE
-                        style for the multi-select menu cursor as comma separated list (default: fg_green,bold) --stdout              Print the selected menu index or indices to stdout (in addition to the exit status).
+                        style for the multi-select menu cursor as comma separated list (default: fg_green,bold) --show_multi_select_hint
+                        show a multi-select hint in the status bar --stdout              Print the selected menu index or indices to stdout (in addition to the exit status).
 Multiple indices are separated by ";".